Several dead as Guatemala volcano erupts

 Guatemala volcano: Several dead as Fuego volcano erupts

-Six people have been killed and 20 injured after Guatemala's Fuego volcano erupted, the country's disaster agency says.
+Seven people have been killed and nearly 300 injured after Guatemala's Fuego volcano erupted, officials say.

 The volcano, about 40km (25 miles) south-west of the capital Guatemala City, has been spewing black smoke and ash into the sky.